-There’s no denying that the economy is changing—fast.
+There’s no denying the economy is changing—fast.
 With that, the pace of technological change continues to increase, and in today’s globalized world, demands on workers continue to grow.
-Yet, economic growth remains fairly stagnant.

-Simply put, many of today’s companies and employees aren’t keeping up with the needs of today, let alone tomorrow.
+But many of today’s companies and employees aren’t keeping up with the needs of today, let alone tomorrow, to grow and thrive.

 Why Upskilling Is Important in Today’s Workforce

 The skills gap problem is so serious that Gartner found 58% of employees need new skills to do their jobs successfully.
 Upskilling, the process of expanding an employee’s skill set (generally by adding to an existing body of knowledge), offers a much-needed solution to this challenge.

 And it’s a global issue.
 The World Economic Forum (WEF) released a report in 2021 detailing the economic imperative of upskilling.
 It argues that now is an important time for companies to embark on an “upskilling revolution” that allows employees worldwide to become immersed in the future of work, whatever that may entail.